+These people struggle between wanting material security and feeling detached from it all.
 This type is courageous.
 They aren’t afraid to pack up and move, jump into a new situation, or even take risks.
-Their actions may seem reckless to others, but they work well as they have a more creative or artistic style.
-These people struggle between wanting material security and yet also feeling detached from it all.
+Their actions may seem reckless to others, but they work well with a more creative or artistic style.

 Social: Shame/Honor- The Critical Commentator

-This subtype often feels a sense of deficiency in some social situations.
-They will often feel envious towards those with status or who have an appearance of belonging.
-They will often feel like they need to find a resolution to the tension between social expectations and being your true self.
+This Enneagram subtype often feels a sense of deficiency in some social situations.
+They will often feel envious of those with status or who have an appearance of belonging.
+They will often feel like they need to find a resolution to the tension between social expectations and being their true self.
 This subtype needs to be able to have an acceptable social role.

 One-to-One: Competitiveness- The Dramatic Person

 Competition is a good thing for this subtype.
-It can help them overcome those feelings of inner deficiency and help them be self-motivated towards their own personal goals and agenda.
-These types of people will see the strength or power of others and see it as a personal challenge.
-Their personal value will often rise or fall in comparison to others.
+It can help them overcome those feelings of inner deficiency and self-motivate towards personal goals and agendas.
+These types can recognize the strength or power of others and see it as unique competition.
+Their values will often rise or fall in comparison to others.

 Enneagram 5 Subtypes